EternalLearning/eternallearning.github.io/_posts/2020-09-05-power-strategies-in-EDA-flow.md

 ---
 layout: post
-title: Power Strategies in EDA Flow
+title: Handling Power in EDA Flow
 ---
 DC low power flow: The size_only attribute is set on all inserted isolation cells, level shifters, and enable registers to prevent them from being optimized away.
 This ensures that thae isolation and level -shifting functions between power domains are maintained throughout the flow.